Hōjōki: Translations

 Hōjōki is one of the earliest Japanese classical works that was brought to the attention of Western readership, mainly because of its Buddhist elements.
 The first mention of the work in English language goes as far back as to 1873, when Ernest Mason Satow in an article on Japan briefly mentioned this work while discussing Japanese Literature.
 However, the first English translation of the work was attempted by Natsume Sōseki in 1891, one of the most prominent Japanese literary figures in modern times.
 He translated the work into English upon the request of James Main Dixon, his English literature professor at Tokyo Imperial University.
 Dixon consequently came out with his own translation of the work that was mostly based on Sōseki's translation.
 Later on William George Aston, Frederick Victor Dickins, Minakata Kumagusu, and many others translated the work into English again.
-Notable modern translations were prepared by Yasuhiko Moriguchi & David Jenkins (1998), Meredith McKinney (2014), and Matthew Stavros (2020).
+Notable modern translations were prepared by Yasuhiko Moriguchi & David Jenkins (1998), Meredith McKinney (2014), and Matthew Stavros (2020; republished by Tuttle Books in 2024).
 The work has also been translated into many other foreign languages.